Tokyo Guide: Imperial Palace

 The Palace itself consists of the:

-Access further inside is limited to only two days of the year.
-On January 2 (New Year's Greeting) and December 23 (the Emperor's birthday), visitors are allowed to enter the inner palace grounds and witness the members of the Royal Family, who are arrayed and waving behind a bullet-proof window on a balcony.
+Access inside the Imperial Palace grounds is limited to only two days of the year.
+On January 2 (New Year's Greeting) and December 23 (the Emperor's birthday), visitors are allowed to enter the inner palace grounds and witness the members of the Imperial Family, who are arrayed and waving behind a bullet-proof window on a balcony.

 There are guided tours in Japanese throughout the year.
 As with any Imperial site, though, tours must be reserved in advance at the Imperial Household Agency (Kunaicho).
 You may book up to a day before your intended visit.

-The northern part of Kōkyo Gaien National Park contains Wadakura Fountain Park, dating from 1961 to celebrate the wedding of Emperor Akihito and Empress Michiko of Japan, with additions in 1995 for the wedding of Prince Naruhito and Princess Masako.
-Wadakura Fountain Park is about 800m north of the Nijubashi-mae Intersection.
+Wadakura Fountain Park, just north of the Garden Plaza, is particularly beautiful at night when its dancing jets of water are lit up.
+Wadakura Fountain Park was created to celebrate the 1961 wedding of Emperor Akihito and Empress Michiko of Japan, with additions in 1995 for the marriage of Prince Naruhito and Princess Masako.
+Wadakura Fountain Park is about 450m north of the Nijubashi-mae Intersection and just across from Otemachi Station.
+Overlooking the fountains is the 5-star Palace Hotel Tokyo, supreme among Tokyo accommodations for both its location and its luxury.

 For a full listing of Tokyo Museums & Art Galleries click here